Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 icon: material/tools
 ---

 In D&D, tools are specialized items that characters can use to perform specific tasks, create items, or gain advantages in certain situations.
-Tool proficiencies represent a character's training and familiarity with using these tools effectively.
+Tool Proficiencies represent a character's training and familiarity with using these tools effectively.

 ## Tool Proficiencies

-Tool proficiencies allow characters to add their proficiency bonus to ability checks related to using a specific set of tools.
+Tool Proficiencies allow characters to add their Proficiency Bonus to ability checks related to using a specific set of tools.
 Proficiencies can be gained through character backgrounds, classes, or feats.
 When a character is proficient with a tool, they are more skilled and efficient in using it for its intended purpose.

 ## Common Tools and Their Uses

 Below are some common tools in D&D and examples of what characters can do with them.
 Note that this list is non-exhaustive and represents popular tools within the game.

 - **Thieves' Tools**
 Used for picking locks and disabling traps.
-Characters proficient with thieves' tools can add their proficiency bonus to Dexterity checks for these tasks.
+Characters proficient with thieves' tools can add their Proficiency Bonus to Dexterity checks for these tasks.
 - **Healer's Kit**
 Contains supplies to stabilize a dying creature.
-Proficiency with a healer's Kit allows a character to add their proficiency bonus to Medicine checks when stabilizing or treating wounds.
+Proficiency with a healer's Kit allows a character to add their Proficiency Bonus to Medicine checks when stabilizing or treating wounds.
 - **Alchemist's Supplies**
 Used to create potions and alchemical substances.
-Characters proficient with alchemist's Supplies can add their proficiency bonus to Intelligence checks to identify potions and concoct alchemical mixtures.
+Characters proficient with alchemist's Supplies can add their Proficiency Bonus to Intelligence checks to identify potions and concoct alchemical mixtures.
 - **Smith's Tools**
 Used for forging and repairing metal items.
-Proficiency with smith's Tools allows a character to add their proficiency bonus to Strength checks when working with metal, crafting weapons, or repairing armour.
+Proficiency with smith's Tools allows a character to add their Proficiency Bonus to Strength checks when working with metal, crafting weapons, or repairing armour.
 - **Musical Instruments**
 Various instruments that can be played to entertain, inspire, or distract.
-Characters proficient with a musical instrument can add their proficiency bonus to Charisma (Performance) checks when playing the instrument.
+Characters proficient with a musical instrument can add their Proficiency Bonus to Charisma (Performance) checks when playing the instrument.

 ## Tool's Table